No-Code Startups — Successful Companies That Started without Coding

-No-Code Startups and Companies Built with No-Code Tools
+No-Code Startups and Companies Built with Best No-Code Tools

 Comet — The “OG” no-code success story

 Launched in 2016 by three roommates, Comet is probably the most successful no-code startup out there.
-Comet is a freelancing marketplace that attributes its early success to no-code platforms.
+Comet is a freelancing marketplace that attributes its early success to no-code platforms for building software solutions.

-Being a non-technical founder, Charles Thomas built and launched the core platform quickly.
+Being a non-technical founder, Charles Thomas built and launched the core set of landing pages quickly.
 Built entirely in Bubble.io, Comet scaled fast, helping freelancers deliver 300+ projects and register an average MRR of $800k.

 Comet's early success is attributed to the founder’s manually vetting every freelancer profile.